×

 Where will I buy groceries and do other shopping in Ireland?

 "People living in Ireland typically buy groceries from supermarkets such as Tesco, Dunnes Stores, Aldi, Lidl, and SuperValu.
 Other shopping can be done at department stores such as Arnotts, Brown Thomas, and Debenhams, as well as smaller independent stores.
-Shopping centres such as Dundrum Town Centre, Blanchardstown Centre, and The Square Tallaght are also popular places to shop," remarked one expat in Ireland.
+Shopping centres such as Dundrum Town Centre, Blanchardstown Centre, and The Square Tallaght are also popular places to shop," mentioned an expat living in Ireland.

 What are the visa & residency requirements in Ireland?